dinoboff/singpath-verifiers/README.md

 [Docker Tools](https://www.docker.com/docker-toolbox); it will include docker, docker-machine and VirtualBox.

-On Windows, install git usually include a bash terminal.
+On Windows, git usually includes a bash terminal.

 ## Setup